Roadster (bicycle): Roadsters in contemporary society

 In much of the world, the roadster is still the standard bicycle used for daily transportation.
 Mass-produced in Asia, they are exported in huge numbers (mainly from India, China, and Taiwan) to developing nations as far afield as Africa and Latin America.
 India's Hero Cycles and Eastman Industries are still two of the world's leading roadster manufacturers, while China's Flying Pigeon was the single most popular vehicle in worldwide use.
 Due to their relative affordability, the strength and durability of steel frames and forks and their ability to be repaired by welding, and the ability of these bicycles to carry heavy payloads, the roadster is generally by far the most common bicycle in use in developing nations, with a particular importance for those in rural areas.
 In parts of East Africa, the roadster is called the Black Mamba, where it is used as a taxi by enterprising cyclist/drivers, called a boda-boda.
 Black Mambas are often repaired, customized, and manufactured locally for low costs.
 To further reduce costs of the Black Mamba, engineers have begun to test 3D printed bike parts that meet CEN standards.

 Traditional roadster models became largely obsolete in the English-speaking world and other parts of the Western world after the 1950s with the noticeable exceptions of the Netherlands and to a much lesser extent Belgium along with other parts of north-western Europe.
 However, they are now becoming popular once more in many of those countries that they had largely disappeared from, due to the resurgence in the bicycle as local city transport where the roadster is ideally suited due to its upright riding position, ability to carry shopping loads, simplicity and low maintenance.

 In the United Kingdom, there are a number of bicycle manufacturers (such as Pashley Cycles) which make updated versions of the classic roadster and many more are imported from the continent, such as those from Dutch manufacturers such as Royal Dutch Gazelle.
 They are popular as student transport at universities, especially at Cambridge and Oxford, and are increasingly seen in other British cities, including London.
-In Australia, there has also been an increase in roadster use, particularly in Melbourne, alongside the growth of local bicycle companies such as Papillionaire or Lekker, and many second-hand ones from the 1950s and 60s are being discovered and restored.
+In Australia, there has also been an increase in roadster use, particularly in Melbourne, and many second-hand ones from the 1950s and 60s are being discovered and restored.